 Sarah and I have also collaborated on the work of Nnedi Okorafor when we were asked to present a keynote address at the Global Fantastika conference in 2016.

 My recent research explores how contemporary writers use the Gothic to expose and counter the legacy of imperialism in Britain today.
 Based on this, I devised a series of workshops for schools that use Gothic fiction to engage students with aspects of history usually neglected in the classroom.
-I also delivered some of my findings as part of the CILIP and Youth Libraries Group annual conference in September, 2018.
+I also delivered some of my findings as part of the CILIP and Youth Libraries Group annual conference in September, 2018 and delivered CPD to librarians and teachers in Greater Manchester.